nmxmxh/master-ovasabi/docs/generated/internal/service/referral/README.md

 GetReferralStats retrieves referral statistics.

+##### UpdateReferredMasterID

+UpdateReferredMasterID updates the referred master ID for a referral.

+### Stats

+Stats represents referral statistics.

 ## Functions

+### BuildReferralMetadata

+BuildReferralMetadata builds a canonical referral metadata struct for storage and analytics.

+### GetFraudSignals

+Example: Extract fraud signals from referral metadata.

-### NewReferralService
+### NewService

-NewReferralService creates a new instance of ReferralService.
+NewService creates a new instance of ReferralService.

+### Register

+Register registers the Referral service with the DI container and event bus (self-registration pattern).

+### StartEventSubscribers

+### ValidateReferralMetadata

+ValidateReferralMetadata ensures required fields are present and well-formed.